EsraaElkheshen/ParaBank/README.md

 ## Introduction

-Guru99 Demo Sites is a Banking Web application that provides various banking services and features.
-This repository contains the source code for the Guru99 application.
+PARA BANK Sites is a Banking Web application that provides various banking services and features.
+This repository contains the source code for the PARA BANK application.

 ## Features